 When an Employee's Dependent Needs to Quarantine or Isolate

 Supervisors and department leaders are encouraged to provide flexibility to meet the needs of their employees.
 If an employee’s work can be completed from home, supervisors and employees should make a plan to provide temporary remote work.
 No formal request is required to be submitted to Human Resource Management for a temporary quarantine period.

 Tests are available to all KU students, faculty, and staff at Watkins Health Services.
 To reduce risk of transmission, please contact Watkins Health Services before arriving for a test:

 - STUDENTS - call Watkins Health Services Nurse Helpline at 785-864-9583

-- All asymptomatic COVID-19 saliva tests for KU’s randomized prevalence testing and for testing of close contacts of positive cases will be provided at no cost to those who meet the criteria to receive these tests.
+- All asymptomatic COVID-19 saliva tests and testing of close contacts of positive cases will be provided at no cost to those who meet the criteria to receive these tests.

 Employees should use their leave time if testing during working hours.
 Guidance for supervisors on absence management can be found on the KU HRM site: https://humanresources.ku.edu/manager-self-service.